 My 1998 Overland Lorado motor home has an EPDM roof that is showing its age.

 Chalking and small cracks are evident and the roof has had numerous repairs by the previous three owners.
-I researched roof coatings on the internet and concluded that Liquid Roof was the best product for restoring the roof.
+I researched roof coatings on the internet and concluded that Liquid Butyl Rubber was the best product for restoring the roof.

-I live in Boston and have trees overhanging my driveway so I decided to apply the Liquid Roof while in Tucson Arizona while staying in a RV resort.
+I live in Boston and have trees overhanging my driveway so I decided to apply the Liquid Butyl Rubber while in Tucson Arizona while staying in a RV resort.

 Thanks for your help.